 The Makita 2012NB has been the leader when it comes to bench top wood planers for over a decade.
-It continues to win top spots in woodworking magazines and is a preferred choice among professionals.
 So what makes this planer a standout?
 We find that out in our review.

 With a no load rating of 8500 RPM, the 2012NB is powered by a 15 AMP motor.
 It is no-brainer that with a powerful motor like this, it will perform well with most woods (someone tested it with IPE and it handled that like a charm).
 Apart from that the adjustment settings appear to be clear and the maximum width capacity is 12 inches.
 With regular maintenance this will last for your years and will continue to churn out hundreds of feet of smooth wood.